Common Foreign and Security Policy, CFSP

 - The EU Court in Luxembourg cannot rule against countries unwilling to implement the CFSP.

-- The British longlife peer, Catherine Ashton, former head of the House of Lords in the United Kingdom has been appointed to the job in a special summit in Brussels, 19 December 2009.
+- The British life-peer Catherine Ashton, former head of the House of Lords in the United Kingdom, was appointed to the job at a special summit in Brussels on 19 December 2009 and was replaced by the Italian foreign minister Federica Mogherini in 2014.

-- At present, the EU is represented externally by the Council presidency and the High Representative.
-Under the Lisbon Treaty, the post of High Representative is merged with that of the European Commissioner for External Relations under a new title of "High Representative of the Union for Foreign Affairs and Security Policy".
+- Under the Lisbon Treaty the post of High Representative is merged with that of the European Commissioner for External Relations under a new title of "High Representative of the Union for Foreign Affairs and Security Policy".

 - The Lisbon Treaty provides for a double-hatted EU “Foreign Minister” appointed by the European Council, accepted by the EU Commission President and approved together with the rest of the Commission by the European Parliament as a vice-chair in the Commission responsible for Foreign Relations.
 This proposal was submitted by France and Germany.

-- The 126 EU Commission delegations in other countries are now turned into EU embassies.
-For rules on common foreign policy, see the Lisbon Treaty Art.18 TEU and Art.
-205 TFEU.
+- There are 139 EU Commission delegations in other countries and international organisations and most of them have been turned into EU embassies.
+For rules on common foreign policy, see the Lisbon Treaty Article 18 TEU and Article 205 (and further articles) TFEU.

 See also Defence and Political and Security Committee, PSC